silvacms/buildout/README.txt

   $ bin/paster serve deploy.ini

+Or to run in debug mode, run:

+  $ bin/paster serve debug.ini

 You can log in to your zope with the default Zope user 'admin'/'admin'.
 It's probably a good idea to change the password earlier, rather than later, and definitely before you allow access to